aditinadig/MovieNight/README.md

 npm run dev
 ```

 This will start the development server.
-Visit [http://localhost:3000](http://localhost:3000) in your browser to see the app.

 ## 5. Build the App for Production